Russia casts doubt on Borrell's 'tense' Lavrov talks

 For its part, the Polish EU embassy in Brussels held video-talks on Monday with Navalny's associates, as well as EU, UK, and US diplomats.

-The talks covered potential new Russia sanctions, amid Navalny's call for EU asset-freezes and visa-bans on Russia's top oligarchs.
+They discussed potential new Russia sanctions, a Polish diplomat told EUobserver, amid Navalny's call for EU asset-freezes and visa-bans on Russia's top oligarchs.

 Borrell also indicated, in Sunday's blog, he now favoured blacklisting Russian officials involved in Navalny's jailing.

-Eight EU states - the Baltic states, Belgium, Denmark, Italy, Poland, and the Netherlands - had already called for this before his Russia trip.
+Eight EU countries - the Baltic states, Belgium, Denmark, Italy, the Netherlands, and Poland - had already called for this before his Russia trip.

-But it remains to be seen if the EU reaches a consensus, after Austria, France, and Germany said they wanted business as usual with Russia on a new gas pipeline on Friday despite Russia's offensive behaviour.
+But it remains to be seen if the EU reaches a consensus, after Austria, France, and Germany said they wanted business as usual with Russia on a new gas pipeline, called Nord Stream 2, last weekend despite Russia's offensive behaviour.

-"The Kremlin slimed Borrell," Daniel Fried, a retired US diplomat said on Twitter on Monday.
+"The Kremlin slimed Borrell," Daniel Fried, a retired senior US diplomat, said on Twitter on Monday.

 "The task now is not to scratch at him or the EU but for the EU, US, and UK to determine next steps in response to Putin's aggression, repression and (yes) insolence toward the EU that reached out in good faith," Fried said, referring to Russian president Vladimir Putin.